garincle/EDNiX/README.md

 EasyMRIbrain
 =======

-EasyMRIbrain enables a flexible analysis of MRI images of different mammlian species (anatomical, fMRI, and more soon!), PET, from raw data to statstical analysis.
-EasyMRIbrain has been design to adapt to the various constrain of each species as well as to the different MRI, softwares used in the various laboratories.
+EasyMRIbrain is a brain MRI images treatment pipeline, coded in python, that provides important flexiblility and adaptation to different mammlian species (anatomical, fMRI, and more soon!), PET, from raw data to statstical analysis.
+EasyMRIbrain has been design to adapt to the various constrain of each species as well as to the different MRI providers, sequences, softwares used in the various laboratories.
-This pipeline may not cover all issues encounter during processing, but has been tested on the largest sample of species possible so far.
+This pipeline has been tested on the largest sample of species possible so far (XXpaper).
 Any issues encounter during processing can be reported in the issues section to improve the flexibility of this pipeline.
 EasyMRIbrain enables longitudinal co-coregistration (when a individual is scanned multiple time).
-Signal extration can rely on a library of cross-species atlases (https://www.pnas.org/doi/abs/10.1073/pnas.2202491119), provided along with the pipeline.
+Signal extration can rely on a library of cross-species atlases (https://www.pnas.org/doi/abs/10.1073/pnas.2202491119), provided along with the pipeline, but specific altases may also be used.

 Download
 =======